LiskArchive/lisk-legacy-docs/introduction.md

 The Lisk protocol is constantly evolving.
 The discussions about planned changes take place at [research.lisk.io](https://research.lisk.io).
 The result of the discussions is reflected in LIPs (Lisk Improvement Proposals) in the [LIPs Github repository](https://github.com/LiskHQ/lips) and later as part of documentation on official [Lisk documentation](https://docs.lisk.io).

-The protocol defines these rules without a focus on concrete implementation, and it is, therefore, possible to implement it in any compatible programming language.
+The protocol defines these rules without a focus on concrete implementation, and it is, therefore, possible to implement it in any common programming language.

 Currently, the official implementations of the Lisk protocol are [Lisk Core](../lisk-core/introduction.md), [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md) and [Lisk Elements](../lisk-sdk/lisk-elements/introduction.md), which are written in Javascript and Typescript.